 Think About Your Home’s Natural Environment

-A roof makes up 25 to 40 percent of a home’s overall appearance, so choosing the right shingle color is important to enhance curb appeal and help your house stand out in the neighborhood.
+Choosing the right shingle color is important to enhance curb appeal and help your house stand out in the neighborhood.
 A dark shingle color can draw attention away from the size of your home and work well with multi-level homes, while lighter colors are ideal for ranch-style houses.
 If you live in a warm climate, consider opting for a dark-colored cool roof shingle designed to reflect sunlight and lower indoor temperatures.

 This is my roof as it looks for the past five years.
 This picture was taken about an hour before noon – when the sun was almost at its peak in the sky.
 The shingles are the same color as the old ones but you can tell they look lighter at this time of day.